FRAUD RESOURCE CENTER

 En español | It's a nightmare scenario: You're doing work, answering emails or browsing the web when suddenly your computer or mobile device stops working.
 A taunting message takes over your screen, informing you that some faceless internet villain has seized control of the machine and all of your data.
 To get it back, the message claims, you'll have to fork over a ransom, usually in a cryptocurrency such as Bitcoin, Ethereum or Ripple.

-The FBI's Internet Crime Complaint Center (IC3) logged nearly 1,500 reports of ransomware attacks aginast individuals, businesses and organizations in 2018, with victims reporting losses of $3.6 million.
+The FBI's Internet Crime Complaint Center (IC3) logged more than 2,000 reports of ransomware attacks aginast individuals, businesses and organizations in 2019 with victims reporting losses of almost $9 million.
 The bureau says that likely does not reflect either the real number of cases or the true costs of recovery, which can include not just ransom payments but also lost staff time, computer equipment and files, and the expense of hiring tech help to restore machines and networks.

-Be especially vigilant if you own or work for a small business; more than 70 percent of ransomware attacks targeted small businesses in 2018, according to an analysis by cybersecurity firm Beazley Breach Response.
+Be especially vigilant if you own or work for a small business; nearly two-thirds of ransomware attacks reported to cybersecurity firm Beazley in the third quarter of 2019 targeted small firms.
 But cybercrooks are increasingly going after bigger fish.
 Attacks against state and local government computer networks have severely affected public services in dozens of communities, including major cities like Baltimore and Atlanta.

 As ransomware criminals become increasingly sophisticated, they're also brazenly planting malicious code on otherwise legitimate websites, according to the FBI.
 Some online scammers have combined ransomware with extortion, employing malware that generates a fake message from the FBI accusing victims of watching child pornography or downloading illegal files, and freezes their computers until they pay a “fine.”